-For application purposes, it is more important to check the quality of queried images from the database.
-Fig. 7 shows some images returned by the following queries: 'a man runs in T-shirts and shorts' and 'a man skiing in long sleeves and pants'.
-Such queries take about 1 second to run in a computer with $2 \times \text{Quad Core i} 7 920 \text{ CPU}$ and 12G RAM.
+with $2 \times \text{Quad}$ Core if 920 CPU and 12G RAM.
 We further evaluate the query performance by the true positive ratio in the returned top 100 images.
-This ratio is provided for several actions in Table 1.
+This ratio is provided for several actions in Fig. 8.
 On average, the clustering decrease true positives by 5% in the top 100 returned results.
-But most queries still have high true positive ratio (>70%).
+Still, most queries have high true positive ratio of above 70%.